RyanHolanda/tabnews-ios/README.md

 ## Run Tests
 To run tests from the CLI TabNews uses Fastlane(Be sure to have it installed), navigate to the project root and use the following command:

-• `bundle exect Fastlane test` (This command will run all test targets)
+• `bundle exec fastlane test` (This command will run all test targets)